Dr. Nicole Valenzuela Department of Ecology, Evolution, and Organismal Biology

 251 Bessey Hall.
 Ames, IA 50011

-Research Overview We are interested in studying how ecology affects the structure, function, and evolution of the genome and its role in the development and evolution of complex phenotypes.
-This help us understand the evolution of biological diversity and how it responds to environmental change.
+RESEARCH OVERVIEW We are interested in studying how ecology affects the structure, function, and evolution of the genome and its role in the development and evolution of complex phenotypes.
+This helps us understand the evolution of biological diversity and how it responds to environmental change.